Facebook board upholds Trump suspension

-SAN FRANCISCO (AP) — Former President Donald Trump won’t return to Facebook — for now.
+SAN FRANCISCO (AP) — Former President Donald Trump won’t return to Facebook — at least not yet.

-While upholding the suspension, the board faulted Facebook in a statement for the way it made the decision.

-The board said the ongoing risk of serious violence justified Facebook’s suspension at the time, but said it “was not appropriate for Facebook to impose an ‘indefinite’ suspension.”

-The board said Facebook was seeking to avoid its responsibilities by applying “a vague, standardless penalty” and then referring the case to the board to resolve.
+The board said Facebook sought to avoid its responsibilities by applying “a vague, standardless penalty” and then referring the case to the board to resolve.

 “Indefinite penalties of this sort do not pass the international smell test," oversight board co-chair Michael McConnell said in a conference call with reporters.
 “We are not cops, reigning over the realm of social media.”